|Angela Henderson RS

-The Level II certification provides in-depth training for food managers and is designed for those following a career in the food industry.
+The Level 2 certification provides in-depth training for food managers and is designed for those following a career in the food industry.
 It includes 16 hours of course work with a test.
 The type of class offered by CCBH is Servsafe.

 Created by the National Restaurant Association as a way to certify food career professionals, the 16-hour course uses a textbook and all attendees must pass a final exam.
 The textbook is provided with payment of class fees.
 The exam is administered and proctored by CCBH registered sanitarians.

 DUE TO THE HIGH DEMAND FOR THIS CLASS, we suggest that you call our office at (216) 201-2000 to verify the class you are interested in attending is still open.
-We have posted a partial 2018 schedule of training dates below.
+We have provided information and a 2020 schedule of training dates below.

 Things to Remember About the Online Course: